 # is given, the information is returned as a status line using the format:

-I originally found it in gpg mail list and ended up using few times and each time I had to search it, so decided to make this post as memo for me.
+I originally found it in gpg mail list and ended up using few times, and each time I had to search for it, so I decided to make this post as memo for me.